gregr/ina/nscheme/README.md

   - May also want to simplify defstates

 - Split base library code by topic and level of privilege
-  - Privileges that may be needed: records, escape continuations, dynamic parameters
+  - Privileges that may be needed: records, control operators, dynamic parameters
   - Split along two privilege levels only? privileged and unprivileged?
     - privileged:
       - dynamic-scope